kevbite/kevbite.github.io/_posts/2017-01-21-end-to-end-testing-with-service-fabric.md

     at Kevsoft.WordCount.Service.Program.Main(String[] args) in C:\dev\kevbite\MassTransit.ServiceFabric\src\WordCount.Service\Program.cs:line 22
 ```

 This is not that ideal, I was sold by the Service Fabric documentation that it ran just like a normal console application.
-So I did a bit of digging using my favourite tool [ILSpy](http://ilspy.net/) but it pretty much boils down calling some assemblies that are pretty impossible to mock out.
+So I did a bit of digging using my favourite tool [ILSpy](http://ilspy.net/) but it boils down to calling some assemblies that are pretty impossible to mock out.
 So I resulted in sticking the question out there on [Stackoverflow](http://stackoverflow.com/questions/41495153/how-do-i-run-a-service-fabric-exe-locally) to see what everyone else thought about the problem.

-It seems that the only way to get my services up and running was to build, package and deploy these up to a Service Fabric cluster.
-Everything in development is possible, it is just how much effort are we willing to put in (aka cost to benefit etc..).
+It seems that the only way to get my services up and running was to build, package and deploy a Service Fabric Application up to a Service Fabric cluster.
+I find that doing end-to-end testing throughout a project gives you a very high confidence that when you ship the software it is going to work as expected.
+So i decided to cost to benefit of spending the time investigating how I could achieve this was worth while.

 # Let's get it deploy via NUnit

-On the Service Fabric website there is an excessive amount of documentation on how to deploy our Service Fabric applications using PowerShell and Visual Studio which is useful for setting up our production environment but for my tests I want to be able to create, deploy and then destroy all programmatically using C#.
-A while back when I was looking at Service Fabric examples I stumbled across a class call [FabricClient](https://docs.microsoft.com/en-us/dotnet/api/system.fabric.fabricclient) which is a library for manipulating a Service Fabric cluster programmatically, this will allow us to perform operations related to applications.
+On the Service Fabric website there is an excessive amount of documentation on how to deploy Service Fabric applications using PowerShell or Visual Studio, this is useful for setting up our production environment but for my tests I want to be able to create, deploy and then destroy all programmatically using C#.
+A while back when I was looking at Service Fabric examples I stumbled across a class [FabricClient](https://docs.microsoft.com/en-us/dotnet/api/system.fabric.fabricclient) which is a class for manipulating a Service Fabric cluster programmatically, this will allow us to perform operations related to applications.
 So to start with we need to access the `ApplicationManager` on the `FabricClient` so we can perform application related operations.

 ```csharp